Felix Manalo (film): Production

+Completed on July 27, 1962, the Iglesia Ni Cristo (INC) Lokal ng San Francisco del Monte, also known locally as the Lokal ng Frisco, was featured in the film.

 Joel Lamangan served as the overall director of the film with Armando Reyes as the assistant director, and Glicerio Santos III as the creative producer.
 The production design was done by Edgar Martin Littaua, Joel Marcelo Bilbao and Daniel Red.
 Other members of the production team were Iglesia ni Cristo spokesperson Bienvenido Santiago (story and screenplay), Rody Lacap (director of photography), Albert Michael Idioma (sound supervisor), Von de Guzman (musical director), John Wong (film editor), and Juvan Bermil (makeup and hair design).
 The script was written by the head of evangelism of the INC, and the church approved of all content in the film.

 About one hundred actors were included in the cast, while 8,000 people were hired as extras.
 Scenes were shot in Metro Manila, Laguna, Subic, and Bataan.
 This includes the INC Chapel F. Manalo (formerly Riverside) in San Juan, and the chapel in San Francisco del Monte, Quezon City, which was used in the funeral.
 Laguna de Bay stood in for the Pasig River in the baptism scenes.
 The original cut of the film was about six hours (360 minutes) in length, but a shorter version was used for its theatrical release.